hei-jung/deep-learning-study/errors/CUDA_error.md

 $ conda activate a6000
 ```

-then run code at virtual environment
+then run code at virtual environment, no RuntimeError!